nsulmol/afspm/afspm/components/microscope/translators/asylum/readme.md

 Follow the instructions at https://github.com/AllenInstitute/ZeroMQ-XOP to install this special XOP module.
 Ensure you follow the special instructions for Igor Pro 6, as this is the version used by Asylum Research.

 In order for spectroscopy to work, we also need to copy a custom Igor Procedure file to the appropriate location.
-Specifically, copy Spectroscopy.ipf (located in afspm/components/microscope/translators/asylum) to "%HOMEPATH%\\Documents\\WaveMetrics\\Igor Pro 6 User Files\\Igor Procedures".

 ### Spectroscopy Support Installation